-The next State Plan will be due January 1, 2008.
-At that time, the Oklahoma State Department of Health will be in the midst of the second year of a five-year contract period with local community organizations to provide child abuse and neglect prevention services.
+The next review and possible revision of the State Plan will be due July 1, 2008.
+At that time, the Oklahoma State Department of Health will be starting the second year of a five-year contract period with local community organizations to provide child abuse and neglect prevention services.
 These contracted organizations will carry out their efforts according to this Plan and the specifics in their contract.